-A jury comprised of the committee and selected judges/referees will convene to settle any disputes that arise during the conduct of the competition.
-All protests will be administered according to current USRowing rules.
+A jury comprised of the committee and selected referees will convene to settle any disputes that arise during the conduct of the competition.

 MEETINGS

 [Reference: Misconduct in the Division III General Section and Bylaw 31.1.8 in the NCAA Division III Manual.]